vimalaraniA/simplewebserver/README.md

 # EX01 Developing a Simple Webserver
+## Date:3-10-2024
-## Date:28/9/24
+## VIMALA RANI A

 ## AIM:
-To develop a simple webserver to serve html pages and display the configuration details of laptop.
+To develop a simple webserver to display the configuration details of my laptop.

 ## DESIGN STEPS:
 ### Step 1: